Welcome to a huge list of psychological pricing strategies.

 The researchers even conducted a field study.
 Over a 30-week span, they alternated between three strategies for a $24.95 wine bottle stopper at a kitchen appliance store.

-In the experiments, SDD was effective because consumers developed an expectation of higher future prices, which increased their anticipated regret:
+With the SDD strategy, customers developed an expectation of higher future prices, which increased their anticipated regret:

 “…the “steadily decreasing” part of the discount is fundamental in providing consumers with a signal for higher future prices, which encourages them to buy now.”
 (Tsiros & Hardesty, 2010, pp. 59)